HomeMy WebLinkAboutREPORT Strategic Plan Progress 20261

 Paul Fetherston 5%

-March 10 Town Board presentation on officially designating a preferred Town-owned property location on the northwest
+On March 10, the Town Board officially designated a Town-owned property location on the northwest corner of

-corner of Community Drive and Manford Avenue for a new Public Safety facility.
-If approved, staff will release a Request
+Community Drive and Manford Avenue for a new Public Safety facility.
+This designation enables planing, design, due

-design assistance.
-Presentation on the funcing plan expected in FY 2026 Q2 or Q3, with construction completed and
+Presentation on the funding is plan expected in FY 2026 Q2 or Q3, with construction completed and occupancy by

 3